Top things to know before visiting Naples

 There is more to eat than just pizza.

 Naples has many other yummy options if you’re not feeling like pizza or want to mix it up.
-Even though pizza is their claim to fame, Naples has a fantastic cuisine highlighting their local seafood and produce.
+Even though pizza is its claim to fame, Naples has fantastic cuisine highlighting its local seafood and produce.

 For all the pasta fans out there, you must try three dishes: any variation of alla Genovese, Neapolitan ragu, and spaghetti alla vongole.
 The Vongole is a light pasta dish with fresh clams, garlic, olive oil, and parsley.